Text Analytics for Corpus Linguistics and Digital Humanities - Schneider, Gerold; - Prospero Internet Bookshop

 Long description:

-Do you want to gain a deeper understanding of how big tech analyzes and exploits our text data, or investigate how political parties differ by analyzing textual styles, associations and trends in documents?
+Do you want to gain a deeper understanding of how big tech analyses and exploits our text data, or investigate how political parties differ by analysing textual styles, associations and trends in documents?
 Or create a map of a text collection and write a simple QA system yourself?

 Table of Contents: